 You must obtain a Fort Bragg Hunting Permit in addition to the appropriate North Carolina state license.
-To obtain the Fort Bragg Permit, you must complete two requirements: 1) Show proof of completing a state certified hunter education course (from any state) and 2) Attend the one-hour Fort Bragg Hunter Orientation Briefing.
+To obtain the Fort Bragg Permit, you must complete two requirements: 1) Show proof of completing a state certified hunter education course (from any state) and 2) Attend the Fort Bragg Hunter Orientation Briefing.
 Additionally, all hunters who have a 3 year lapse (or longer) in active hunting permits will be required to re-take the orientation before their permit may be renewed.
-The hunter orientation is held every Friday at 12:00 and the second and fourth Sunday of the month at 14:00 here at the Hunting & Fishing Center.
+The hunter orientations are held at 12:00 and 16:00, Wednesday through Sunday at the Hunting & Fishing Center.
+Pre-registering an account at bragg.isportsman.net is helpful, but not required.
 Please be advised that we do not offer the briefing between mid-May and the end of July.

 State Hunter Safety Course: Fort Bragg has an exceptional hunter safety record.
 To keep this level of safety, we will accept only State (all states are recognized) Hunter Safety Classes; you must present verification of the course (previously issued state licenses are not enough).
 The state offices will frequently fax duplicate records directly to our office (910-396-9474), or they may email them to you.
 We will assist you in any way we can to obtain these verifications, but we cannot and will not make exceptions.
 We appreciate your understanding of a stringent hunter safety code.

 Can I hunt and fish every day on Fort Bragg?